bsdimp/freebsd-git-docs/git-why.md

 ### Robust mirroring

-Git can easily and robustly be mirrored.
+Git can be easily and robustly be mirrored.
 Subversion can be mirrored, but that mirroring is far from robust.
 One of the snags in the Git migration is that different SVN mirrors have different data than the main repo or each other.
 Mirroring in Git is built into the work flow.
 Since every repo is cloned, mirroring comes along for free.
 And there's a number of third party mirroring sites available, such as GitHub, GitLab and SourceForge.
 These sites offer collaboration and CI add-ons as well.

 Git can sign tags and commits.
 Subversion cannot.
 We can increase the integrity of the source of truth though these measures.